-Aaron Hernandez's fiancee: 'I don't think this was a suicide'
+Aaron Hernandez's fiancee: He told me he was not gay

 Their last chat

-Jenkins-Hernandez told McGraw there was no indication Hernandez was suicidal.
+Jenkins-Hernandez told McGraw in the first part of the interview there was no indication Hernandez was suicidal.
 Their chats prior to his death struck an encouraging tone.
 He spoke of coming home and keeping up the fight, she said.

-She called the acquittal a high point in her fiancee's legal drama, and the night before he died, he told their 4-year-old daughter, Avielle, he was coming home and couldn't wait to sleep in the bed with her and her mother.
+She called the acquittal in the second murder trial a high point in her fiance's legal drama, and the night before he died, he told their 4-year-old daughter, Avielle, he was coming home and couldn't wait to sleep in the bed with her and her mother.

 She believes she was the last person to speak with him, and their conversation was "completely normal."
 At no point did he indicate he would never see her or Avielle again.

-Note: An earlier version of this story misstated the timing of Hernandez's suicide.
-It happened days after his acquittal in a double murder case.